herclogon/mov2gif/README.md

-# Script which convert video file to animated gif
+# Convert any video file to animated GIF

 ## Installation